paulinepalma/MLM_final/Final_Project_markdown.md

     ## [1] 1.243105

 The effective sample size, when adjusted for participant clustering, is 1.243.
+This suggests high within-participant consistency in terms of reading times.

-We then calculate the DEFT, in order to get a sense of how off our standard error estimate would be in a model that is not a MLM.
+We then calculate the DEFT, in order to get a sense of how off our standard error estimate would be in linear model that would not include clustering.

 ``` r
 DEFT = sqrt(DEFF)
 ```

-Standard errors are 5.074 times larger than was originally estimated in a normal analysis.
+Standard errors are 5.074 times larger than we would estimate in a linear model that would not include clustering.

 #### Items